MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-privacy-settings.md

 The **MetricsReportingEnabled** policy enables reporting of usage and crash-related data about Microsoft Edge to Microsoft.

-Microsoft Edge collects a set of required data that's necessary to keep the product up to date, secure, and performing properly.
+Microsoft Edge collects a set of required data that's necessary to keep the product up to date, secure, and performing as expected.
 This data includes basic device connectivity and configuration information from Microsoft Edge about the current data collection consent, app version, and installation state about your installation of Microsoft Edge.
 This data collection can be turned off by disabling the policy.

 Enable this policy to send reporting of usage and crash-related data to Microsoft.
 Disable this policy to not send the data to Microsoft.
 In both cases, users can't change or override the setting.